openbridge/ob_bulkstash/README-orig.md

+# The original repo for this container
+The original repo for this container lives in: https://github.com/openbridge/ob_bulkstash/pull/6

 # Bulk Stash - Batch processing for cloud storage
 Bulk Stash is an `rclone` service to sync, or copy, files between different storage services.
 For example, you can copy files either to or from a remote storage services like Amazon S3 to Google Cloud Storage, or locally from your laptop to a remote storage.
 Bulk Stash is a dockerized version of rclone.